Driving Directions to Kill Kare Kamp

 As you enter Blue Hill (definitely worth some time to explore here – great restaurants, book stores, galleries and shops) you will come down a hill to a stop sign and a gas station on your right.
 Take a right and drive through the village.
 Blue Hill is eight miles from Kill Kare.

 Route 15 South will take one more turn to the left at a T- junction (about four miles outside of Blue Hill).
+Strong Brewing Co. will be directly in front of you.
 You will follow that past the Sedgwick Elementary School on your right (about 3 miles from our driveway).
 You will cross the intersection of Route 175 on your right (about .9 miles from our driveway), you will pass Sedgwick Storage, the Sedgwick town line and Acadian Oaks (now you are about .2 miles from our driveway).
-Look on your right for a white mailbox that reads “Larson/Kill Kare Kamp” and the street sign “Four Winds Lane”.
-There are reflectors on the post of the mailbox to make it easier to see at night.
+The road will curve downhill and to the right.
+Just before the road begins an incline, look on your right for three mailboxes – the middle one being a white one that reads “Larson/Kill Kare Kamp” and the street sign “Four Winds Lane”.
+Take a right here.

 Follow Four Winds Lane down a dirt road for about 1/3 mile to a white fence on your left.
 (For Camp Four Winds alumnae – this is where the barn and farmhouse stood.
 They are no longer there – sad, but true – so don’t be alarmed.)
 Here you will find a sign pointing you in the direction of Windward Lane and Kill Kare.

 Bear right onto Windward Lane and follow that road all the way down to the parking lot at Kill Kare Kamp.
 On the way you will pass a 3-car carriage house on your left – that is Chinook, our family’s apartment.
 Keep going – you’re almost there!
 Park in the parking lot and follow the short footpath to Kill Kare.
 Welcome!